FernandoAFS/FernandoAFS.github.io/content/posts/generate-pdf/index.md

 [Xhtml2pdf](https://pypi.org/project/xhtml2pdf/) is a very interesting tool that creates PDF from html technologies.

-I'm not good with CSS, I haven writeen "raw" CSS in ages.
+I'm not good with CSS, I haven written "raw" CSS in ages.

 There is nothing wrong with this one but I've spent a whole day trying to produce something good looking without luck.